 Shipping and distribution expenses consist primarily of costs related to third-party freight for our products.
-We expect shipping and distribution expenses to increase in absolute dollars in the medium-to-long term as we continue to scale our business.
+Even though shipping and distribution expenses have decreased in absolute dollars in the short-term, we expect shipping and distribution expenses to increase in absolute dollars in the medium-to-long term as we continue to scale our business, and there is a risk that such expenses could continue to increase due to economic uncertainty, geopolitical tensions or wars.

-Results of Operations
+Result of Operations